 Photos by Robbie Sweeny

-In addition to dancing in musicals, operas, liturgical and, experimental dance troupes, I also studied with dance pioneers Steve Paxton (Contact), Emily Conrad (Continuum) and, Anna Halprin (Postmodern Dance.)
+I won my first dance contest on a Los Angeles TV program called “Boss City” when I was 16 and in my early 20s began dancing in musicals, operas, liturgical and, experimental dance troupes.
+I also studied with dance pioneers Steve Paxton (Contact), Emily Conrad (Continuum) and, Anna Halprin (Postmodern Dance.)
 Their influences — along with my yoga gurus — greatly impact how I move and teach.
 I am currently intrigued by the Gaga method of Ohad Naharin which seems to reinterpret the works of Conrad and Halprin into a fresh new format.
 In San Francisco I dance with one of the few certified Gaga instructors, James Graham.

 “…You have a way of letting us “know” the object of your review (film or solo) both from your perspective but also as it stands on its own.
 Your prose gives us a narrative and a physical feeling …..
 I love the feeling of physicality and the physical presence you offer the reader.
 You see both the whole, the arch and the momentary.
 Very lovely.”